hamotime/azure-network-protocols/README.md

 <p>
 <b>4.
 Observe DHCP Traffic</b>

-- Open Wireshark, Start a packet capture and filter for DHCP traffic.
+- Open Wireshark, start a packet capture and filter for DHCP traffic.
 - Open notepad and enter the following:<br />
 - ipconfig /release
 - ipconfig /renew
-- Save the file as a .bat file any directory.
+- Save the file as a .bat file in any directory.
 I have saved it to C:\programdata\dhcp.bat
 - This file will execute commands to release the current IP address from the VM and request a new IP address from the DHCP server.
 This will create DHCP traffic in Wireshark which we will observe.
-- Open Powershell as an administrator, change the directory to where you saved the bat file, and use ls command to confirm there file is there.
+- Open Powershell as an administrator, change the directory to where you saved the bat file, and use ls command to confirm the file is there.
 Next type .\dhcp.bat and press enter.
-- Should should disconnect from the VM as your IP was released and then within 30 seconds be reconnected automatically once the VM obtains a new IP address.
-If you don't automatically connect back to the VM, manually connect back in with the RDP client.
+- You should disconnect from the VM as your IP was released, then within 1-30 seconds be reconnected automatically once the VM obtains a new IP address.
+If you don't automatically re-connect to the VM, manually re-connect with the RDP client.
 - Open Wirehsark and observe the traffic.
 You should see packets showing the Discover, Offer, Request and Acknowledge process between the VM (10.0.0.4) and the DHCP Server (168.63.129.16).
 The release packet was sent by the VM to the DHCP server by using the ipconfig /release command.
 Then ipconfig /renew was run immediately afterwards which initiated the Discover, Offer, Request and Acknowledge process between the VM and the DHCP server for my vnet.
 - Stop the packet capture in Wireshark.
 <p>